Helmoes/markdown-notes/Linux.md

 You can see why this more precise option is probably overkill, but it works for that use case.

 # Bash startup
+Shells may be used interactively or non-interactively.
+In interactive mode, they accept input typed from the keyboard.
+When executing non-interactively, shells execute commands read from a file.

 When Bash is invoked as an interactive login shell, or as a non-interactive shell with the --login option, it first reads and executes commands from the file /etc/profile, if that file exists.
 After reading that file, it looks for ~/.bash_profile, ~/.bash_login, and ~/.profile, in that order, and reads and executes commands from the first one that exists and is readable.
 The --noprofile option may be used when the shell is started to inhibit this behavior.

 When an interactive login shell exits, or a non-interactive login shell executes the `exit` builtin command, Bash reads and executes commands from the file ~/.bash_logout, if it exists.